Teenager died after jumping into water at Ulley Reservoir and 'immediately panicking'

-Rotherham teenager Khizar Hayat drowned after jumping from bridge into Ulley reservoir, inquest hears
+Sheffield footballer Khizar Hayat drowned jumping from bridge into Ulley reservoir with friends - inquest

-A young Rotherham footballer drowned at a South Yorkshire reservoir last summer after jumping from a bridge and ‘immediately panicking’.
+A young Sheffield footballer drowned at a South Yorkshire reservoir last summer after jumping from a bridge and ‘immediately panicking,’ an inquest heard.

 The student grabbed onto a friend in an effort to stay afloat after entering the water and was ‘immediately in shock, panicking and shouting’, the BBC reported.

-Doncaster Coroner’s Court heard yesterday (January 31) how Khizar – who has been described as “lovely” and “kind” by friends and family – had been spending time with friends at the waterside when they decided to jump in.
-Khizar went second.
+Doncaster Coroner’s Court heard how Khizar – who has been described as “lovely” and “kind” by friends and family – had been spending time with friends at the waterside when they decided to jump in.

 However, Khizar immediately began to panic, and was said to have grabbed onto a friend while trying to stay afloat, which inadvertently pushed his friend’s head under the water as well.